 Dennis Levine, a computer systems security administrator, is the newly elected Local 888 chapter chair for Emerson College.
 He’s been at the school going on five years.

+Q: What do you like about your job in particular?
 A. When I came to Emerson, I was looking to get into an environment that felt like more of an open atmosphere.
 A little more relaxed.

 My job is to maintain the privacy of those who are on the network.
 As such, I get to meet 90 percent of the people in the college.
 And the team I’m working with is a fantastic group of people.

 In addition, there’s a sense of purpose to working in higher education.
 At Emerson, we’re trying to educate young adults to be future leaders.
 I’m proud to be part of something bigger Q: How did you get involved with the union drive?
 A. I was against the union at first.
 The IT department is kind of insular.
 There wasn’t that high a level of pressing issues.
 But once the union was voted in, I started hearing stories from other departments — how management had treated other departments and individuals.
 I decided to step up to the plate and be part of solving problems.
 It became clear to me that without the backing of a union, management can do pretty much whatever they want.
 Now we can hold them accountable” Q: What were negotiations like?
 A. Thank God they’re over.
 It took 21 months of negotiating to win this contract.
 If management had come to the table in a reasonable fashion, we could have been finished far sooner.
 Q: What do you like to do in your spare time?
 A. I have a son, 23, and daughter, 22.
 I like to hike and camp.
 I go up north to New Hampshire with Boy Scout troops.
 I was a Boy Scout myself, and I’ve been involved with Boy Scouts the last 16 years.
 I enjoy it.
 I’m helping to make kids into adults.